erwa/notes/hive/hive.md

 chmod -R 777 <hive_metastore_db_dir>
 ```

+### Splits across partitions
+One map task gets one CombineHiveInputSplit, which may contain splits from more than one partition.
+However, all the partitions will have the same InputFormat.

 ### Split sizes
 ```
 # mapred.min.split.size.per.node (the minimum bytes of data to create a node-local partition, otherwise the data will combine to rack level. default:0)